statsmaths/blog/_posts/2018-01-25-cleanNLP2-quickstart.md

-**This post is a draft and will be officially released when the updated package is available on CRAN.**

 The **cleanNLP** package takes raw text and outputs a structured representation of the text annotated with auto-generated annotations.
 These annotations capture elements of the text such as detecting word boundaries, giving base form of words into a base form (i.e., 'dog' is the base of the word 'dogs'), and identifying parts of speech.
-This document gives a quick guide to getting started with the recently released version (2.0) package.
-Amongst the changes in the new version is the includsion of the *udpipe* backend, which allows for parsing text without the need to install Python or Java.
+This document gives a quick guide to getting started with the recently released version (2.0.3) package.
+Amongst the changes in the new version is the inclusion of the *udpipe* backend, which allows for parsing text without the need to install Python or Java.

 ## Quickstart